 Executive summary and key facts

 With a 300-year heritage, RSA is one of the world’s leading multinational insurance groups.
-Today, it employs around 23,000 people, serving 17 million customers in over 140 countries.
-While its origins lie in London, RSA is a global company with businesses in both mature and emerging markets.
-Its business is divided into four regions: Scandinavia, Canada, UK & Western Europe, Emerging Markets.
-In addition to core operations in 33 countries, RSA also has one of the largest partner networks in the industry.
+Focussing on general insurance, RSA’s core markets are the UK and Ireland, Scandinavia and Canada with the capability to write business across the globe.
+RSA has around 13,500 employees across its core business serving over 9 million customers in more than 100 countries.
 Its focus on general insurance has delivered strong, profitable performance, even in the most challenging market conditions.
-In 2012 its net written premiums were £8.4bn.
-The GeoRisk team is part of RSA’s Global Centre of Excellence, and offers services across the whole of the RSA business.
+In 2015 its net written premiums were £6.8bn.
+The GeoRisk team is part of RSA’s Global Centre of Excellence and offers services across the whole of the RSA business.
 The team is headed up by Rob Osment, Global GeoRisk Director.

 What is the business problem that needed to be solved?

 There were two main issues that needed to be solved: one business related and one technical.
 RSA was seeking a solution to both.